arnemolland/joml/versions/en/joml-v0.4.0.md

 Spec
 ----

-* TOML is case sensitive.
+* JOML is case sensitive.
-* A TOML file must contain only UTF-8 encoded Unicode characters.
+* A JOML file must contain only UTF-8 encoded Unicode characters.
 * Whitespace means tab (0x09) or space (0x20).
 * Newline means LF (0x0A) or CRLF (0x0D0A).